apache/carbondata/docs/dml-operation-on-carbondata.md

 | column_name | The destination columns to be updated. |
 | sourceColumn | The source table column values to be updated in destination table. |
 | sourceTable | The table from which the records are updated into destination Carbon table. |

+NOTE: This functionality is currently not supported in Spark 2.x and may support in future.

 ### Usage Guidelines
 The following conditions must be met for successful updation :